remotion-dev/remotion/packages/docs/docs/player.md

 _optional_

-A regular `style` prop for a div element.
-You can pass a different height and width if you would like to choose different dimensions than the original composition dimensions.
+A regular `style` prop for a HTMLDivElement.
+You can pass a different height and width if you would like different dimensions for the player than the original composition dimensions.

 ## `PlayerRef`